juanwolf/language-router/README.md

 # Language Router #

 Language router is a little router written in Go.
-It will give you the possibility to create static page (html/css/js) without think about how to manage it.
+It will detects the language preference of the incoming connection and redirect it to the good page.